Amnesty International Canada

 Action Counter and Offset

-785 people have taken action
+___ people have taken action

 Image above: A family from Türkiye crosses the U.S.-Canada border into Canada on February 23, 2017, in Hemmingford, Quebec.
 (Photo by Drew Angerer/Getty Images)

-If passed, this bill would:
+If passed, these bills would:

 These changes risk violating people’s rights under international law.
 They go against Canada’s values of fairness, compassion, and justice.